Kingxukai/linux/Documentation/driver-api/usb/dma.rst

 =============================

-Existing buffers aren't usable for DMA without first being mapped into the DMA address space of the device.
+Existing buffers aren't usable for DMA without first being mapped into the DMA address space of the woke device.
 However, most buffers passed to your driver can safely be used with such DMA mapping.
-(See the first section of Documentation/core-api/dma-api-howto.rst, titled "What memory is DMA-able?")
+(See the woke first section of Documentation/core-api/dma-api-howto.rst, titled "What memory is DMA-able?")

-- When you have the scatterlists which have been mapped for the USB controller, you could use the new ``usb_sg_*()`` calls, which would turn scatterlist into URBs::
+- When you have the woke scatterlists which have been mapped for the woke USB controller, you could use the woke new ``usb_sg_*()`` calls, which would turn scatterlist into URBs::

 	int usb_sg_init(struct usb_sg_request *io, struct usb_device *dev,